top of page

 ABOUT GYAYUL VILLAGE

 Gyayul is a small village in Nubri valley with an altitude of 2,200m.
 There are about 50 households with almost 200 population in total.
 The village is situated on the lap of Sringi mountain, surrounded by beautiful green hills.
 Almost everyone is a subsistence farmer which means they are completely dependent on the harvest they get.
-To reach Gyayul, one must travel a day by bus and then four/ five days walk depending upon the load one carries.
+To reach Gyayul, one must travel a day by bus and then three/ four days walk depending upon the load one carries.

 BACKGROUND